MaistoV/UninaSoC/sw/SoC/README.md

 ### User-defined Makefile

-The `Makefile` in the project folder is a user-defined Makefile, that imports the common `Makefile`.
+The `Makefile` in the project folder is a user-defined Makefile, that imports the `common/Makefile`.
 In this Makefile the user can customize its project structure, compilation flags alongside toolchain selection and also the external libraries dependencies.
 A user can add new target rules in the user-defined Makefile.
 However, despite changes inside the user-defined `Makefile`, all targets described in **Build examples** ca be applied.